fhtagnn/qmk_firmware/keyboards/kissboard/keymaps/puq/readme.md

 # PUQ LAYOUT FOR KISSBOARD

 A minimalistic ergonomic keyboard layout for fast and efficient typing in English and German with easy access to characters and accents for western languages.
-It is operational from the keyboard controller without additional software drivers, programmed in QMK and works for Linux, Android¹, Windows² and IOS.
+It is operational from the keyboard controller without additional software drivers, programmed in QMK and works for Linux, Android¹, Windows² and MacOS.
 Basic OS layout setting is German (DE) or German with Tilde.

 [![PUQ Layout](https://user-images.githubusercontent.com/16945782/50550486-03bc7c00-0c72-11e9-8fca-22db85fef475.png)](http://www.keyboard-layout-editor.com/#/gists/a7e90b22a3bd994868389277b32144ea)
 • Middle label: standard tap output    • Bottom Label: double tap output    • Corner labels: Layers